ThisKarolGajda/Minecraft-Server-Flutter-App/README.md

 # minecraft_server

-An application that lets you create display for your server in Android and iOS.
+An application that lets you see your minecraft server with users, active players, news and more!
+(Currently only front-end)

 ## Getting Started